Are you looking for challenging, meaningful work in a supportive and diverse environment?

 Tenure steam, continuing teaching stream, and contractually limited-term appointments of one year or longer are posted to the University's Faculty Opportunities page.

-NOW HIRING: We are currently inviting applications for a tenure stream appointment in the sociocultural studies of physical activity and health, at the rank of assistant professor or associate professor.
-The deadline to apply is March 30, 2023.
+NOW HIRING: We are currently inviting applications for a one-year contractually term-limited appointment (CLTA) in the area of Sport and Exercise Biomechanics.
+The deadline to apply is June 8, 2023.

 Explore faculty positions at U of T